MkFoster/react-native-photo-tutorial/README.md

 ### Why Expo?

-Expo is a great way to get a React-Native project running on your mobile device without hard-wiring to your develop machine.
-Previously, if you were building a mobile application, you would have to connect a Lightning or USB cable between your development machine and your mobile device to test out your app on your mobile device.
+Expo is a great way to get a React-Native project running on your mobile device without hard-wiring to your development (dev) machine.
+Previously, if you were building a mobile application, you would have to connect a Lightning or USB cable between your dev machine and your mobile device to test out your app on your mobile device.
 If you were developing an iOS app you would have to use a Mac running Xcode to get your app on your device.
 This is pretty silly considering both devices have a network connection.
 Expo offers an alternative.

 ### How does Expo work?